Cray-HPE/docs-uan/docs/portal/developer-portal/upgrade/Upgrades.md

 # Upgrades

-Performing an upgrade of UAN from one version to the next follows the same general process as a fresh install.
+Performing an upgrade of the HPE Cray Supercomputing UAN product from one version to the next follows the same general process as a fresh install.
 Some considerations may need to be made when merging the existing CFS configuration with the latest CFS configuration provided by the release.

 The overall workflow for completing a UAN upgrade involves: